Neural tube defects can result in nerve damage, learning disabilities, paralysis, and death.

 After birth, some defects are obvious during the physical examination.
 If newborns have abnormalities that suggest occult spinal dysraphism, ultrasonography Ultrasonography Ultrasonography uses high-frequency sound (ultrasound) waves to produce images of internal organs and other tissues.
 A device called a transducer converts electrical current into sound waves... read more or magnetic resonance imaging Magnetic Resonance Imaging (MRI) In magnetic resonance imaging (MRI), a strong magnetic field and very high frequency radio waves are used to produce highly detailed images.
 MRI does not use x-rays and is usually very safe... read more

 (MRI) is done to check for defects in the spine.
 X-rays Plain X-Rays X-rays are high-energy radiation waves that can penetrate most substances (to varying degrees).
 In very low doses, x-rays are used to produce images that help doctors diagnose disease.
-In high... read more may also be done.
+In high... read more of the spine, hips, and sometimes the legs are done.

 After spina bifida is diagnosed, tests to evaluate bladder function are done.
 They include urinalysis Urinalysis and Urine Culture Urinalysis, the testing of urine, may be necessary in the evaluation of kidney and urinary tract disorders and can also help evaluate bodywide disorders such as diabetes or liver problems.
 A... read more , urine culture Urinalysis and Urine Culture Urinalysis, the testing of urine, may be necessary in the evaluation of kidney and urinary tract disorders and can also help evaluate bodywide disorders such as diabetes or liver problems.
 A... read more